starship/starship/docs/de-DE/config/README.md

 ## Zeichen

-The `character` module shows a character (usually an arrow) beside where the text is entered in your terminal.
+Das `character` Modul zeigt ein Zeichen ( meistens einen Pfeil "❯") vor der Texteingabe an.

-The character will tell you whether the last command was successful or not.
+Das Zeichen zeigt an ob der letzte Befehl erfolgreich war, oder einen Fehler erzeugt hat.
 It can do this in two ways:

 - changing color (`red`/`green`)
 - changing shape (`❯`/`✖`)

 By default it only changes color.
-If you also want to change it's shape take a look at [this example](#with-custom-error-shape).
+If you also want to change its shape take a look at [this example](#with-custom-error-shape).

 ::: warning `error_symbol` is not supported on elvish shell. :::